-These super soft low carb pumpkin muffins are decorated with a maple cream cheese frosting and a caramelized pecan.
+These super soft keto pumpkin muffins are decorated with a maple cream cheese frosting and a caramelized pecan.
 It's the perfect low carb treat for Fall.
-And it's sugar free and gluten free recipe.
+And it's sugar free and gluten free too!

-I've topped the muffins with a creamy maple frosting and a caramelized pecan – it's a fantastic combination!
+I've topped the muffins with a creamy maple cream cheese frosting and a caramelized pecan – it's a fantastic combination!
 And it looks cute too.

 What's in this Article?